Products of Farey Fractions: Reciprocal Farey product prime power divisibility.

 We made an empirical investigation of the prime power divisibility of $\ord_p(\F_n)$ for small primes $p$, and based on the data, we formulate four hypotheses about the behavior of these functions.
-The amount of the computations increase as $p$ increases, and we present data here for $p=2$, and for $p=3$ in an Appendix).
+The amount of the computation increases as $p$ increases, and we present data here for $p=2$, and for $p=3$ in an Appendix).
 Figure \ref{fig41-ord2} plots the values of $\ord_2(\F_n)$, ordered by $n$.

 The distribution of points for $\ord_2 (\F_n)$ is more scattered than for $\ord_2(\G_n)$ (compare Figure \ref{fig21-ord2}) and includes many negative values.
 The ``streaks" in $\ord_2(\G_n)$ visible in Figure \ref{fig21-ord2} are gone.
-Figure \ref{fig41-ord2} shows large positive jumps in $\ord_p(F_n)$ between $n= p^k -1$ and $n=p^k$ for $p=2$.
+Figure \ref{fig41-ord2} shows large positive jumps in $\ord_2(\F_n)$ between $n= p^k -1$ and $n=p^k$ for $p=2$.
 This fact can be proved for all primes $p$, by noting that

 This jumping behavior at powers of $p$ parallels that for $\ord_{p} (\G_n)$, where \eqref{sharp-bd} states

 We see that the jump magnitude for $\ord_p(\F_{p^k})$ is scaled down from that of $\ord_p(\G_{p^k})$ by a factor approximately $1-1/p$.